Last Updated on April 10, 2021 by Helga Dosa

-We have just mentioned some of them above: Caffarel, Perugina, Venchi, Novi and Majani are still today the main names of chocolate in Italy, even though, unfortunately, some of them belong to foreign multinationals…
+We have just mentioned some of the above: Caffarel, Perugina, Venchi, Novi, and Majani are still today the main names of chocolate in Italy, even though, unfortunately, some of them belong to foreign multinationals…

 The company started as a small chocolatier laboratory in 1796, thanks to the inventive and initiative of Teresa Majani, who opened a “Laboratorio delle Cose Dolci” near the basilica of San Petronio.
-It became the official provider of chocolate products to the Savoia family just around the time of the Italian unification and was awarded prices in occasion of the Universal Fairs of Paris, in 1867 and 1878, Vienna (1873) and Milan (1881).
-Majani’s most iconic product remains, still today, the cremino FIAT, a chocolate created in honor of the FIAT Tipo 4 car, in 1911.
+It became the official provider of chocolate products to the Savoia family just around the time of the Italian unification and was awarded prizes on the occasion of the Universal Fairs of Paris, in 1867 and 1878, Vienna (1873) and Milan (1881).
+Majani’s most iconic product remains, still today, the cremino FIAT, chocolate created in honor of the FIAT Tipo 4 car, in 1911.

-Caffarel is not only important as one of the largest and best known Italian producers of chocolate, but also because it is the company that inspired the Swiss to start producing chocolate on an industrial scale.
-Founded in 1826 by Pier Paul Caffarel, an Italian of Occitan descent, it all began with a small chocolatier’s lab in Turin’s old historical centre, where Caffarel used one of Bozelli’s machines to make chocolate.
-It was the first chocolate firm of its kind and created a good deal of curiousity, so much so a Swiss baker, the already mentioned Cailler, came to Turin to see what all the fuss was about.
-In 1845, Caffarel joined forces with a well known Turinese chocolatier, Michele Prochet.
-It was him who, in 1852, invented one of Italy’s best loved chocolates, the gianduiotto, made with cocoa, sugar and Langhe’s hazelnuts (the “tonda gentile” variety).
+Caffarel is not only important as one of the largest and best-known producers of Italian chocolate but also because it is the company that inspired the Swiss to start producing chocolate on an industrial scale.
+Founded in 1826 by Pier Paul Caffarel, an Italian of Occitan descent, it all began with a small chocolatier’s lab in Turin’s old historical center, where Caffarel used one of Bozelli’s machines to make chocolate.
+It was the first chocolate firm of its kind and created a good deal of curiosity, so much so a Swiss baker, the already mentioned Cailler, came to Turin to see what all the fuss was about.
+In 1845, Caffarel joined forces with a well-known Turinese chocolatier, Michele Prochet.
+It was him who, in 1852, invented one of Italy’s best-loved chocolates, the gianduiotto, made with cocoa, sugar, and Langhe’s hazelnuts (the “Tonda gentile” variety).
 It takes its name from Turin’s popular carnival mask Gianduia.
 Caffarel today belongs to Lindt and exports in 36 foreign countries.